intel-analytics/ipex-llm/python/llm/example/GPU/Deepspeed-AutoTP-FastAPI/README.md

 # Before run this script, you should adjust the YOUR_REPO_ID_OR_MODEL_PATH in last line
 # If you want to change server port, you can set port parameter in last line

+# To avoid GPU OOM, you could adjust --max-num-seqs and --max-num-batched-tokens parameters in below script
 bash run_llama2_7b_chat_hf_arc_2_card.sh
 ```